-Due to the potential for impact on wetlands, wildlife, vegetation, environmentally sensitive areas, and historical resources, it is recommended that a Biophysical Impact Assessment (BIA) be completed for all projects proceeding within the project area following the Rocky View County (2013) Servicing Standards guidelines.
-The County should consider a study to delineate and classify the four Environmentally Sensitive Area wetlands to properly determine setbacks and future protection steps, such as environmental reserves.
+Due to the potential for impact on wetlands, wildlife, vegetation, and historical resources, it is recommended that a Biophysical Impact Assessment (BIA) be completed for all projects proceeding within the project area following the Rocky View County (2013) Servicing Standards guidelines.
+The County should consider a study to delineate and classify the five (six including the one wetland in the Project Buffer) Environmentally Sensitive Area wetlands to properly determine setbacks and future protection steps, such as environmental reserves.
 If any wetlands are to be impacted, a Wetland Assessment and Impact Report (WAIR) and Water Act Approval application will be required, which consists of:

-- Wetland delineation and permanency assessments (with submission to the AEP Public Lands Water Boundaries Unit). - Full wetland surveys using the AEP ABWRET-A system, - Wetland Assessment and Impact Report (WAIR) and submission under the Water Act to pay compensation for all non-ephemeral wetlands removed (both planned and historic). - All historically removed wetlands that were removed without proper approval will have to be reported to AEP once the full extent is known. - A Biophysical Impact Assessment be completed prior to development proceeding with an emphasis on: - Wetlands surveys. - Vegetation surveys (rare plants, vegetation communities, and weeds). - Wildlife surveys (breeding birds, amphibians, raptors, water birds, incidental wildlife, and wildlife habitat).
+Wetland delineation and permanency assessments (with submission to the AEP Public Lands Water Boundaries Unit).

+- Full wetland surveys using the AEP ABWRET-A system, • - Wetland Assessment and Impact Report (WAIR) and submission under the Water Act to pay compensation for all non-ephemeral wetlands removed (both planned and historic). - All historically removed wetlands that were removed without proper approval will have to • be reported to AEP once the full extent is known. - A Biophysical Impact Assessment be completed prior to development proceeding with an emphasis on: - Wetlands surveys. - Vegetation surveys (rare plants, vegetation communities, and weeds).
+0 - Wildlife surveys (breeding birds, amphibians, raptors, water birds, incidental 0 wildlife, and wildlife habitat).